probr/probr-pack-kubernetes/service_packs/README.md

 Each control that is to be validated takes the form of a Cucumber _scenario_.
-A _scenario_ is executed as a sequence of _steps_- each of which is described in the feature file as an english language statement, begining with a reserved word (Given, And, When, Then).
+A _scenario_ is executed as a sequence of _steps_- each of which is described in the feature file as an english language statement, beginning with a reserved word (Given, And, When, Then).
 The functions that define each step can be found in the `.go` file that has the name of the associated probe.
 (For example, "container registry access" steps are defined in `container_registry_access.go`)